Federation Council of the Federal Assembly of the Russian Federation

 The Federation Council was restructured in November 2011, with ten new committees replacing its 16 committees and 11 permanent commissions.

-On 20 November 2012, the State Duma passed the new federal law On the Procedure of Establishing the Federation Council of the Federal Assembly of the Russian Federation.
+On 20 November 2012, the State Duma passed the new Federal Law On the Procedure of Establishing the Federation Council of the Federal Assembly of the Russian Federation.
 The Federation Council passed the document on 28 November, with the President of Russia signing it on 3 December.
+The new procedure for the formation of the Federation Council came into force on 1 January 2013.

 Under the law, only a deputy of a legislative authority of a constituent entity can represent it in the Federation Council.
 The regional parliament, by a majority of votes, appoints the representative in the month after the first sitting of a new convocation of the regional parliament.